The INCIGHT SCHOLARSHIP Application is

 - Is the scholarship open to students nationwide?

-No. The Incight Scholarship is only open to students who are permanent residents in Oregon, Washington, or California.
+No. The Incight Scholarship is only open to students who are attending college in Oregon or SW Washington.

-- Are factors such as grades or financial need taken into consideration when evaluating scholarship applicants?
+- Are factors such as financial need or grades taken into consideration when evaluating scholarship applicants?

-The Incight scholarship is unique in that it does not consider these factors when evaluating applicants.
+The Incight scholarship is unique in that it does not consider the factor of financial need when evaluating applicants.
 This scholarship is intended for students with disabilities who have demonstrated outstanding community involvement and motivation to attend higher education.
 Grades are taken into account during the evaluation process but are not a deciding factor.

 - Who do I contact for questions regarding the scholarship application, eligibility, or troubleshooting my application?